firstcontributions/first-contributions/.github/ISSUE_TEMPLATE.md

 *   Submit a pull request and add this in comments - `Addresses #<put issue number here>`
 *   Ask for reviews in comments section of pull request.
 *   Celebrate your contribution to this project. 🎉

+Hi!
+This is my first contribution to open source.